UndergraduateArtificialIntelligenceClub/website/src/data/nhl_positivity_index.md

 - Alexander Bradley, Computer Engineering Student | [Linkedin](https://www.linkedin.com/in/alexander-bradl3y/)
 - Arden Monaghan, Computer Science Student | [Linkedin](https://www.linkedin.com/in/arden-monaghan-574959243/)
 - Yukesh Subedi, Computer Science Student | [Linkedin](https://www.linkedin.com/in/yukesh-subedi-392872218/)
-- Taran Purewal, Computer Science Student | [Linkedin](https://www.linkedin.com/in/tpurewal/)
 - William Luo, Electrical Nano-Engineering Student | [Linkedin](https://www.linkedin.com/in/william-luo-5a477421b/)

 We would like to extend a gracious thank you to the Student Innovation Centre at the University of Alberta for providing the team a place to work every week.
+Also, we would like to thank Taran Purewal for keeping the team organized.

 ## The Data